The Flipped Classroom for Improved Learning: Pros and Cons

 Lack of Student Compliance

 Another problem may be student compliance.
 In a flipped classroom, the students need to view the educational videos at night in order to participate in class activities during the day.
 There is probably a higher commitment to viewing videos at home than to completing conventional homework.
-Some students may ignore the videos, however, especially if there is no check up done in class in order to assess whether they watched the videos.
+Some students may ignore the videos, however, especially if there is no check up done in class to assess whether they watched them.
 They could watch a missed video at school during class time, but this will slow their progress in a course.
+The teacher in the video below discusses this problem.

 More Potential Drawbacks